tock/libtock-c/examples/tests/mpu_heap_end/README.md

-MPU RAM End
+MPU Heap End
 ===============

-This test verifies that an application can read the last byte in its memory region, but not the byte immediately after.
+This test checks that an application can read to the end of its heap, then walks forward in memory until it faults.
+This finds the first non-readable address in process's RAM.